klown/CCDB-StyleGAN2/CCDBnotes.md

             ```
       - However, CCDB later commments that for better performance, put the virtual environment directory into `$SLURM_TMPDIR`.
         - not clear how to do this
-        - `$SLURM_TMPDIR` is a directory on the cluster, not the login node, so it can only be referenced from within a batch script (or within an interactive session) once the resources are allocated.
+        - `$SLURM_TMPDIR` is a directory on the cluster, not the login node, so it can only be referenced from within a batch script, or within an interactive session.
       - Note: the last line in the batch script is typically a call to `python` to execute some AI-related python script.
 However, do not call `python` directly, but use `srun python ...` instead.
       - A full batch script is available in `tensorFlowTestBatch.sh` and assumes the `tensorflow` virtuual environment folder has been built as described above and that it is situated in `~/BlissStyleGAN/StyleGAN2/tensorflow/`.
       - The output from the batch script is found in a file named something like `tensorflowTest-cdr2678-66275923.out`.
 The `cdr-2678` is the node on which the script ran and the `66275923` is the batch job id.
 Both change every time the script is run.